cairo-book/cairo-book/src/ch14-01-contract-storage.md

 - If the variable is a single value, the address is the `sn_keccak` hash of the ASCII encoding of the variable's name. `sn_keccak` is Starknet's version of the Keccak256 hash function, whose output is truncated to 250 bits.

 - If the variable is composed of multiple values (i.e., a tuple, a struct or an enum), we also use the `sn_keccak` hash of the ASCII encoding of the variable's name to determine the base address in storage.
 Then, depending on the type, the storage layout will differ.
-See the [Storing Custom Types](#storing-custom-types) section.
+See the ["Storing Custom Types"][custom types storage layout] section.

-- If the variable is a [mapping](./ch14-01-contract-storage.html#storage-mappings) with a key `k`, the address of the value at key `k` is `h(sn_keccak(variable_name),k)`, where ℎ is the Pedersen hash and the final value is taken modulo \\( {2^{251}} - 256\\).
+- If the variable is a [mapping][storage mappings] with a key `k`, the address of the value at key `k` is `h(sn_keccak(variable_name),k)`, where ℎ is the Pedersen hash and the final value is taken modulo \\( {2^{251}} - 256\\).
 If the key is composed of more than one `felt252`, the address of the value will be `h(...h(h(sn_keccak(variable_name),k_1),k_2),...,k_n)`, with `k_1,...,k_n` being all `felt252` that constitute the key.
 In the case of mappings to complex values (e.g., tuples or structs), then this complex value lies in a continuous segment starting from the address calculated with the previous formula.
 Note that 256 field elements is the current limitation on the maximal size of a complex storage value.

 You can access the address of a storage variable by calling the `address` function on the variable, which returns a `StorageBaseAddress` value.

 ```rust, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:owner_address}}
 ```

+[custom types storage layout]: ./ch14-01-contract-storage.md#storing-custom-types
+[storage mappings]: ./ch14-01-contract-storage.html#storage-mappings

 ## Interacting with Storage Variables